Ellana Sloan, SOC/BA '17

-- You may also apply on your own for internships through an organization's website.
+- You apply on your own for internships through an organization's website.
 If you are hired by a host party and distinguish yourself through your work, you may be invited to join the Dean's Intern program retroactively.

 - Host partners strive to provide Dean's Interns with substantive responsibilities so that they may earn bylines and production credits.
 Dean's Interns can point to a compelling online portfolio of real-world experience through blogs and feature stories about their work.